← Back to Learn

 Some offer genuinely enhanced features: longer question sets, more detailed cognitive breakdowns, personalised reports developed with psychologist input, or more carefully selected norm groups.
 These can be worth paying for if you want more granular data than a short free test provides.

-5 Situations Where You Actually Need a Clinical Assessment
+5 Situations That Call for a Clinical Assessment

 There are specific circumstances where a free or premium online test is genuinely inadequate and a clinical assessment is the right investment: